kongo09/hass-onkyo-ng/README.md

-## This is experiemental and doesn't work.
-It's full of bugs and currently not maintained!
+## This is an alpha version and may contain bugs

 [![HACS Default][hacs_shield]][hacs]
 [![GitHub Latest Release][releases_shield]][latest_release]